 - Drizzle the jam-jelly mixture over the top and swirl through with a knife.

 - Sprinkle with a little freeze-dried strawberry powder (optional).

 - Cover the tin with cling film and leave to set for 4 to 6 hours (or overnight) in a cool, dry place (but not the fridge).

 Cutting and coating

 - When completely set, tip the marshmallow block onto a large piece of baking parchment and peel off the paper from the base.

 - Sift the cornflour and icing sugar into a bowl and mix thoroughly together.

-- Use a hot knife (dip in very hot water and then dry) to cut the mallow into cubes.
+- Using a hot knife (dip in very hot water and then dry), cut the mallow into cubes.

-- Toss each piece of mallow (one at a time) in the cornflour mixture until coated completely.
+- Toss each mallow cube (one at a time) in the cornflour-sugar mixture until completely coated.

 - Set aside on a tray lined with baking parchment and leave to dry out (this will take several hours up to a couple of days depending on how you like your mallow).

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist